1,000 Activities Before Kindergarten

 How to Begin

-- Beginning March 12th, visit the Youth Services department to pick up a 1,000 Activities folder.
+- Visit the Youth Services department to pick up a 1,000 Activities folder.
 In it, you will find your first activity log, activity ideas, tips, a free book, and more.

 - Keep track of 200 activities at a time, marking off each time you and your child finish an activity.